MaLeLabTs/GPFormulasInterpretability/README.md

 1. the number of runs
 1. (otpional) the model to use for interpretability.
 If you specify an 'm' the script execute experiments with out model, otherwise with the nodes count based model.

+### Reference

+If you use our code, please support our research by citing the related [paper](https://arxiv.org/pdf/2004.11170.pdf):
+> M. Virgolin, A.D.Lorenzo, E. Medvet, F. Randone.
+"Learning a Formula of Interpretability to Learn Interpretable Formulas".  arXiv preprint arXiv:2004.11170 (2020)